Najib Razak: United States

-Prime Minister Najib Razak's visit in September 2017 to the United States on the invitation of President Donald Trump successfully strengthened the Comprehensive Partnership that was established between Malaysia and the United States in 2014.
+Najib's visit in September 2017 to the United States on the invitation of President Donald Trump successfully strengthened the Comprehensive Partnership that was established between Malaysia and the United States in 2014.

-Najib enjoyed a close personal relationship with then US President Barack Obama and managed to upgrade Malaysia-US relations to a ‘comprehensive partnership’ in contrast to the strained relationship between both countries under the rule of former Prime Minister Dr. Mahathir bin Mohamad, who was critical of the United States.
+Najib enjoyed a close personal relationship with then US President Barack Obama and managed to upgrade Malaysia-US relations to a 'comprehensive partnership'.

-Prime Minister Najib and President Barack Obama met just before the Nuclear Security Summit in Washington on 12 April 2010.
+Najib and Obama met just before the Nuclear Security Summit in Washington on 12 April 2010.
 This was their first one-on-one meeting.
 During their talk, Obama sought further assistance from Malaysia in stemming nuclear proliferation which Obama described as the greatest threat to world security.
 During the summit, Najib stressed that Malaysia only supported nuclear programmes designed for peaceful purposes.
 Najib's attendance at the summit was part of a week-long official visit to the United States.

 India

-Prime Minister Najib travelled to India on a five-day state visit in January 2010.
+Najib travelled to India on a five-day state visit in January 2010.
 His 200-strong entourage included cabinet ministers, deputy ministers, state government officials, members of parliament, and prominent business leaders.
 During his visit, Najib pushed for a free-trade agreement and co-operation across a wide range of fields.
 Najib and Indian Prime Minister Manmohan Singh signed an extradition treaty and agreements to co-operate in the areas of higher education and finance.
 The two countries agreed to sign a free-trade agreement before the end of 2010 and Najib called for signing a "Comprehensive Economic Cooperation Agreement" by the same date.
 These economic agreements have resulted in plans for RM 1.6 trillion in investment for Malaysia.
 In January 2010, Najib announced plans to develop a new visa regime for Indian nationals, specifically for managers and knowledge workers to visit Malaysia.

-Singapore

-Najib made a two-day visit to Singapore, on 21–22 May 2009.
-During the visit, both Najib and Singapore Prime Minister Lee Hsien Loong agreed to move bilateral relations forward in a more productive manner and will either set aside or resolve the "legacy" problems between the two countries.
-During a speech in Singapore, Najib said he hoped his visit would signal "the beginning of a new era" between the two countries.